brunompasini/introduction-tensorflow/README.md

 Updating as I'm taking the online course, hope it helps with the assignments :)

-Files are named as intro2tensorflow_w'x', x being the week in the course
+Files are named as intro2tensorflow_w'x', x being the week it's related